-Men, Women, Messages and Media: Understanding Human Communication
+Men, Women, Messages and Media: Understanding Human Communication2

-The importance of C4ISR was recognized long before these words appeared in the most recent QDR.
-What has been less clear is a means for U.S.-led joint and coalition forces to achieve information dominance.
-'Thinking about the problem' and understanding not
+The importance of C4ISR was recognized long before these words appeared in the most recent United Stated Department of Defense QDR.
+What has been less clear is a means for coalition forces to achieve information dominance.
+'Thinking about the problem' and understanding not just the operational needs and the technical capabilities - but also the functions required to achieve this goal - can hasten the day when true information dominance is more than a futuristic goal.